-- General health;
+- General health:

-- Burnout complaints;
+- Burnout symptoms;

-- Mental health (only in Wave 3);
+- Mental health (in Wave 3);

 - Depression;

-- Musculoskeletal complaints;
+- Musculoskeletal symptoms;

-- Loneliness (only in Wave 3 and 4);
+- Loneliness (only in Wave 3, Wave 4, Wave 5);

-- Satisfaction (only in Wave 3 and 4);
+- Satisfaction (only in Wave 3, Wave 4, Wave 5);

 - Happiness (only in Wave 3).

-The questions for measuring general health, burnout complaints and musculoskeletal complaints were identical to the questions included in the NWCS 2019.
+The questions for measuring general health, burnout symptoms and musculoskeletal symptoms were identical to the questions included in the NWCS 2019.

-The general state of health for members of the workforce was charted with a single question.
+The general state of health for members of the workforce was asked with a single question.
 This question was derived from the Statistics Netherlands Health Survey.

-Burnout complaints (i.e., 'work-related mental fatigue') were measured according to five questions.
-These questions were presented only to people who were working.
+Burnout symptoms (i.e., 'work-related mental fatigue') were measured according to five questions.
+These questions were only presented to people who were working.
 The RAND-36 (Van der Zee & Sanderman, 2012) was used to survey the mental health of people who had no job or tasks (at least temporarily).
 This question included five items about feelings of depression and nervousness (for example: 'How much of the time during the past 4 weeks have you felt downhearted and blue?').

 Depression was surveyed according to the CES-D10 (Center for Epidemiologic Studies Short Depression Scale, Andresen et al., 1994; Roberts et al., 1983).
-This set of questions was presented only to people who did not work at the moment of the survey.
+This set of questions was surveyed among people who did not work.

-Musculoskeletal complaints were surveyed using four questions.
+Musculoskeletal symptoms were surveyed using four questions.
 The first two questions provide insight into the prevention of RSI-related health complaints in the preceding three months.
 The other two questions concern complaints involving the back and hips/legs/knees/feet.

-The well-being of the active workforce was further measured in terms of loneliness, satisfaction and happiness.
+Loneliness, satisfaction and happiness were also included as part of well-being.
 These questions refer to general well-being outside of work.
 Perceived loneliness (social and emotional loneliness) was measured using six statements concerning whether respondents did or did not experience a lack of social contacts, intimacy or support in social relationships, as taken from Van Tilburg and De Jong-Gierveld (2007).
 Satisfaction and happiness were measured according to two separate questions on the extent to which respondents, taking everything together, were happy/satisfied with life at that moment.
+The question about happiness is only measured in Wave 3.

-3.1.11 Module: COVID-19 Infection
+3.1.12 Module: COVID-19 Infection